ToshioCP/Gtk4-tutorial/src/sec29.src.md

 So, the widget created in step 1 must be destroyed.
 After this signal, the list item will be destroyed.

-The following program `list1.c` shows the list of strings "one", "two", "three" and "four".
+The following program `list1.c` shows a list of strings "one", "two", "three" and "four".
 GtkNoSelection is used, so user can't select any item.

 @@@include
 misc/list1.c
 @@@

-The file `list1.c` is located under the directory [src/misc](misc).
+The file `list1.c` is located under the directory [/src/misc](misc/).
 Make a shell script below and save it to your bin directory, for example `$HOME/bin`.

 @@@if gfm